Things You Shouldn’t Store In A Self-Storage Container

-There is A LOT that you CAN store in a self-storage units and storage containers, but there are a few restrictions.
-In order to protect not only other your belongings, but also people’s belongings and the storage facility staff, and facility itself, some items are prohibited from being stored.
+From renovating to travelling, there are a variety of uses for a self-storage container.
+But did you know there are restrictions on what can and cant be stored inside?
+In order to protect not only your belongings, but also the storage facility staff and the facility itself, some items are prohibited from being stored.

-We have noted below a quick list of items that you should NOT store inside a self-storage unit or storage container:
+Below is a quick list of items that you should NOT keep inside a self-storage unit or storage container.

 Hazardous or toxic materials

-This is obvious but there are some things that you don’t even realise to be hazardous.
-Anything that contains petrol or gas (including empty gas bottles) is definitely not allowed as well as some cleaning materials with alcohol content, cleaning solvent, corrosives and paint.
+While this might seem obvious, there are some items that you may even realise are hazardous.
+Anything that contains petrol or gas (including empty gas bottles) are definitely not allowed in storage, as well as some cleaning materials with alcohol content, cleaning solvent, corrosives and paint.

-If you have containers that store petrol, drain the petrol before placing the container in storage.
-Oil may be ok to store, but best check with the facility first.
+If you have any containers that store petrol, you’ll need to drain the petrol first before placing the container in storage.
+Oil may be okay to store, but again, it’s always best check to with the facility first.

-Fireworks or anything that may explode when it comes in contact with spark or fire is not allowed in storage units.
+Fireworks of any kind, or any item that may explode when it comes in contact with spark or fire, are not allowed in storage units.
 This includes batteries.

-Although it may seem like they are completely safe to be stored in a self-storage unit, they are still not allowed for storage in those facilities because accidents may happen in which it may accidentally go off and ignite an explosion.
+Although it might seem like they are would be safe inside a self-storage unit, guns are not allowed to be kept in storage facilities.
+Accidents can happen, and they may accidentally go off and ignite an explosion.

-Radioactive material is especially dangerous because you may not know that you are already exposed to it.
-Never store them in self-storage units since these storage facilities don’t have the facility to protect the people outside of a storage unit with a radioactive item.
+These are especially dangerous because you may not know if you have already been exposed to them.
+Never store radioactive materials in self-storage units, as these storage facilities generally do not have the ability to protect personnel within close proximity to a radioactive item.

-This is common sense but it is worth emphasizing that you should never place anything that s perishable in a self-storage unit that doesn’t have the specialty to handle perishable good.
-If you plan to store perishable goods then you should seek out a specialty self-storage facility.
+It is worth emphasizing that you should never place anything perishable inside a self-storage unit that doesn’t have the specialty to handle perishable goods.
+If you do plan to store perishable goods, then you should seek out a specialty self-storage facility.

 Considering storing with PODS?

-Motor vehicles of any kind can not be stored in a PODS storage container.
-While a car might fit into a large PODS container, access into and out of the vehicle is restricted, and we are not able to secure a vehicle within a container.
-If you do need to store your car, there are companies who specialise in vehicle storage in each state.
+While a car might fit into a large PODS container, motor vehicles of any kind cannot be stored in a PODS storage container.
+Access into and out of the vehicle is restricted, and we are not able to secure a vehicle within a container.
+If you do need to store a car, there are companies who specialise in vehicle storage in each state.

-Firstly, when it comes to storing your belongings, be it personal or business, use your common sense and read the Rental Agreement Terms and Conditions; and if ever in doubt, give us a call in 1800 467 637 and ask.
+When it comes to storing your belongings, be it personal or business, use your common sense and read the Rental Agreement Terms and Conditions; and if ever in doubt, give PODS a call on 1800 467 637 or ask our friendly Customer Service team.
 We’re here to help you.